 CHRIS CLAUSEN (past parent)

-Chris works for the Victorian State Government as a Director in the Commercial Division of the Department of Treasury and Finance.
-Chris spent many years in banking and finance.
-He was the CEO of a large Industry Superannuation Fund, Health Super, for over six years and was instrumental in one of Australia’s largest fund mergers.
-Chris sits on a corporate superannuation fund board as an independent trustee/director.
+Chris works as a general manager at a leading architectural firm.
+His previous experience is in both the private and public sector in banking, superannuation and finance.
+He was the CEO of a large industry superannuation fund, Health Super, for over six years and was instrumental in one of Australia’s largest industry fund mergers.
+Chris was more recently independent chair of a corporate superannuation fund.
 He is currently the Chairman of the PEGS Audit and Risk Committee.

-He and his wife, Lesley, have two adult children who are both past students of PEGS.
-After his family, his personal interests include farming, tennis and the Essendon Football Club.
+He and his wife, Lesley, herself a former student, have two adult children who are both past students of PEGS.

 ELIZABETH DAPIRAN (past student and current parent)